heutelbeck/sapl-demos/queryrewriting-mongodb-reactive/README.md

 ### Prerequisites

 You need Java 21 or later and Maven installed on your system.
-The demo uses Flapdoodle embedded MongoDB, so no separate MongoDB installation or Docker is required to run the application.
+The demo uses Testcontainers with MongoDB, so Docker must be running to start the application.

 To run the integration tests (`mvn verify -Pit`), you need Docker installed for the Testcontainers-based tests.